pharmbio/sc_celldeath/README.md

 ---

 ## Data Availability
-Processed data and extracted features can be found in [add FigShare]
+Extracted features can be found in [add FigShare].
+Provided are normalised profiles.
+Aggregation and analysis steps can be found in the scripts.
+Grit scores and e-distance result can be found on FigShare.

 ## Citation
 If you use this code or data, please cite: